RFID Serving Logistics

-Radio frequency technology has experienced exponential growth in recent years as companies have realised the benefits and possibilities it offers.
+Radiofrequency technology has experienced exponential growth in recent years as companies have become aware of its benefits and potential.

-Radio Frequency Identification (RFID) is a technology that emerged in World War II and is increasingly present in everyday life.
-RFID is the automatic process of identifying objects by exchanging data via electromagnetic waves between two specified points:
+Radio frequency identification is a technology that emerged in World War II and is increasingly present in everyday life.
+RFID is the automatic process of identifying objects by exchanging data through electromagnetic waves between two specified points:

-- The product at item, grouping or pallet level to be plotted.
+- Product at item level, grouping or pallet to trace.

-So what is it to identify?
+So, what is identification?
 Assigning codes to goods and linking that code to information associated with those goods.
-As the world of RFID is a vast one, in this article we will focus on passive RFID technology, which, unlike active RFID, uses tags that do not have their own power source (battery).
+As the world of RFID is very extensive, in this article we are going to focus on passive RFID technology, which, unlike active, uses tags that do not have their own power source (battery).
 They have no energy autonomy and the RFID device is usually small in size.
-Their electrical current is activated when we bring an RFID reader close to them, to which they generate a response.
-There are several frequencies within the passive RFID world.
+Its electrical current is activated when we bring a RFID reader close, which generates a response.
+There are various frequencies within the passive RFID world.
 The main ones are shown below:

-- HF/NFC (high frequency/near field communication): operate in the 13.56Mhz band.
-Suitable for applications requiring small amount of data to be read and for small distances.
-Penetrates well into fabrics and water, simple antenna design and reasonable cost, transfer rate higher than 134 KHz, small tag size.
-On the other hand, there are differences in supported powers in different countries, no metal penetration, relatively large antennas and tags, short read range (up to about 10cms).
-Within this range there is NFC technology, which is increasingly developed and integrated with most mobile phones.
+- HF/NFC (high frequency/near field communication): operates in the 13.56Mhz band.
+Suitable for applications that require reading small amounts of data and for short distances.
+Penetrates well into tissues and water, simple and cost-effective antenna design, transfer rate higher than 134 KHz, small tag size.
+On the other hand, there are differences in powers allowed in different countries, does not penetrate metals, antennas and tags relatively large, reading range is short (up to approximately 10cms).
+Within this range is the NFC technology, increasingly developed and integrated with most mobile phones.
 Access cards usually use HF technology.

-- UHF (ultra high frequency): operate in the 860 to 915Mhz band.
-Suitable for applications requiring longer transmission distances than the previous bands, while keeping tag costs to a minimum.
-The size of the tag is relatively small, high data transfer, possibility of using directional antennas, reading distances up to 8 metres.
-On the other hand, there are signal absorption problems in aqueous environments and it does not penetrate metals.
-This is the range we will focus on and the range of tags manufactured by Trace ID.
+- UHF (ultra high frequency): operates in the 860 to 915Mhz band.
+Suitable for applications that require transmission distances greater than the previous bands, while maintaining a minimum tag cost.
+The tag size is relatively small, high data transfer, possibility of using directional antennas, reading distances of up to 8 meters.
+On the contrary, there are problems of signal absorption in aqueous environments and does not penetrate metals.
+It is the range on which we focus and the one of the labels manufactured by Trace ID.

 Source: Impinj.
 Wave amplitude and time with their respective frequencies.

-At the device level, three elements are indispensable: the UHF RFID tag, the antenna and the reader.
-The UHF tag is attached to a product, whether it is hooked, sewn, pinned, etc. When the tag passes through the electromagnetic field of the antenna, it is activated and collects information from its chip.
+At the device level, three elements are essential: the UHF RFID tag, the antenna, and the reader.
+The UHF tag is associated with a product, either hooked, sewn, nailed, etc. When this tag passes through the electromagnetic field of the antenna, it is activated and collects information from its chip.
 This information is bounced back to the antenna and the antenna transmits it to the reader.
-This “code” is then processed to give logical information that is usually displayed on screens/tablets.
-For all of this to work, something fundamental is needed: middleware software development to create that layer between logical data and having truly usable information/data.
-Without this layer, all data received would not logically correspond to anything.
+Then this “code” is processed to give a logical information that usually appears on screens/tablets.
+For all this to work, something essential is needed: a middleware software development to create that layer between logical data and have truly usable information/data.
+Without this layer, all the data received would not logically correspond to anything.

 - No human intervention is required as it can be automated.

-- They have the capacity to store information.
+- They have the ability to store information.

 - They have a high degree of security.